-It is imparative that users are trained in the selection, care, use and maintenance of this equipment.
+It is imperative that users are trained in the selection, care, use and maintenance of this equipment.
 Chemical safety training must include the use of PPE.

 Proper donning and doffing is explained, and each participant must demonstrate how to do this effectively.

 Fit Testing of tight-fitting air-purifying respirators (dust mask) must take place every two years (or sooner in some situations).
-You cannot simply hand a worker a dust mask, without conducting a prior fit test.
+Respirator safety training in NOT handing a worker a dust mask, without conducting a prior fit test.

 Call to discuss and I can provide all the required clauses that point this out.
 It's a very compelling argument.

 Topics Include: identifying various component elements of asbestos, definitions, usage, friable and non-friable, health hazards, exposure limits, rick assessments, safe work practices, PPE, control methods, and respirator safety protection, and general chemical safety

-Workers who work with, and who are exposed to dangerous chemicals must be trained to handle those products safely, to prevent spills and responding properly to actual spills, if they occur.
+Workers who work with, and who are exposed to dangerous chemicals must be trained chemical safety to handle those products, to prevent spills, and responding properly to actual spills, if they occur.
 This includes WHMIS 2015 and respirator safety training.

 Workplaces that rely on propane and other dangerous fuel sources to power equipment must provide health and safety training to workers on WHMIS 2015, chemical safety, and the proper use and handling of these fuels.